Saudi king gives women right to vote

 During the Arab Spring pro-democracy protests, Saudi activists called for demonstrations, but only tiny numbers of people responded by taking to the streets, apart from members of the Shi'ite minority in the country's Eastern Province.

-Saudi Arabia responded by barring demonstrations and by announcing nearly $130 billion in social spending in March.
+Saudi Arabia responded by barring demonstrations and by announcing nearly $130 billion (84 billion pounds) in social spending in March.

 "This is the first positive, progressive speech out of the government since the Arab Spring," said Lacey.
 "First the warnings, then the payments, now the beginnings of solid reform."